 4. Explore Investment Options In India

-If you are exploring how to start investing, there is a wide range of options like equity, mutual funds, bonds, fixed deposits (FD), etc. Depending on the aim, goal, and period of the investment, individuals need to choose wisely.
+If you are exploring how to start investing, there is a wide range of options like equity, Debt Mutual funds, corporate bonds, fixed deposits (FD), etc. Depending on the aim, goal, and period of the investment, individuals need to choose wisely.
 For example, those aiming for long-term growth and who are comfortable with market fluctuations may consider investing in equity stocks or equity-oriented mutual funds.
 On the other hand, individuals seeking lower risk, capital preservation, and steady income might prefer fixed deposits or bonds, which offer more stable but generally modest returns.

 5. Start With Small, Consistent Contributions